Holi

 The Tale of the Evil King Hiranyakashipu

-There was once a proud and wicked King called King Hiranyakashipu.
-He considered himself the supreme God and commanded his subjects to obey him and only him.
+Once, there was a proud and wicked king named Hiranyakashipu.
+He believed himself to be the supreme God and commanded his subjects to worship only him.

-"Now, my son, you are very clever.
-But what is the most important thing you have learned at school?"
+“My son, you are very clever.
+Tell me, what is the most important thing you have learned at school?”

-This angered King Hiranyakashipu.
-Despite commanding him to worship him only, Prahlad bluntly refused.
-Thus, the King decided to punish him.
+This answer enraged King Hiranyakashipu.
+Despite ordering Prahlad to worship him alone, the boy refused.
+Furious, the king decided to punish him.

 Prahlad became invincible in the fire

 After that, Lord Vishnu took the form of half a lion and half a human called Narasimha to kill the evil King Hiranyakashipu.
-Thus, Holi symbolises the victory of good over evil.
+Thus, Holi symbolizes the victory of good over evil.

 The Story of Lord Krishna and Radha

-There is another tale about Lord Krishna that is remembered by his worshippers on this day.
+There is another tale about Lord Krishna that is remembered by his worshipers on this day.

 Krishna and Radha playing Holi